theRealAph/ScopeLocals/README.md

 The syntactic structure of the code delineates the period of time when a thread can read its incarnation of a scoped value.
 This bounded lifetime, combined with immutability, greatly simplifies reasoning about thread behavior.
 The one-way transmission of data from caller to callees — both direct and indirect — is obvious at a glance.
 There is no `set(...)` method that lets faraway code change the scoped value at any time.
 Immutability also helps performance: Reading a scoped value with `get()` is often as fast as reading a local variable, regardless of the stack distance between caller and callee.

-[ _Remark:_ This is all very laudable and correct but it is too complicated.
-Not sure yet how to slim it down.]

 ### The meaning of "scoped"

 The term _scoped value_ draws on the concept of a _scope_ in the Java Programming Language.
 However, in this case the term